 That nostalgia is more often than not used as a crutch for series these days.
 Even the shows I enjoy, like THE MANDALORIAN, fall happily into its snare.
 There’s a movement online that decries change in any form and demands that the past never becomes a part of introspection.

 But, as the quote goes, the past is a foreign country; they do things differently.
 And showrunner Kevin Smith understands that more than others.
 He has, after all, spent the last decade mining his golden years for both successful and unsuccessful material for his sequels.
-So in his hands, REVELATION turns into an exploration and deconstruction of what, exactly, did we love as kids?
+So in his hands, Masters of the Universe: Revelation turns into an exploration and deconstruction of what, exactly, we loved as kids.

 Because in the end, He-Man is a toy commercial that happened to spawn a franchise around it.
 Any lore or mythology that it created was a happy coincidence.
 New character introductions went hand in hand with the latest toy line, and any overarching plans were, to put it kindly, iffy at best.

-Such frivolity gives REVELATION freedom.
+Such frivolity gives Masters of the Universe: Revelation freedom.
 Eternia is close to how we remember it, and yet now, viewed with fresh eyes; the flaws are as glaring as ever.
 In the past, Teela was treated as an afterthought, a secondary fiddle designed to attract a marginal audience with “girl toys.”
 But what would a person grow into living like that?
 Especially never knowing their friends and family kept a secret the likes of He-Man’s true identity from them?

-Beyond that, REVELATION dares to ask tougher, more existential questions as well.
+Beyond that, Masters of the Universe: Revelation dares to ask tougher, more existential questions as well.
 What does power mean, exactly?
 What kind of morality is there in a war for “peace” that lasts for decades and only benefits an oligarchy?
 And, even more importantly, who decides the wielder of that power?

 Where the story goes next is best left unspoiled.
 At just five episodes, the first half of the season moves extremely briskly, throwing curveballs left and right.
 The pacing, and some cameos, admittedly feel like Smith and co. have bit off a bit more they can chew at times.